Multicultural Study

-- The majority of multicultural Canadians (66%) view charities and nonprofits positively, with nearly 80% having donated to charitable causes in the past year.
-Despite economic constraints, such as rising living costs, many continue to demonstrate strong philanthropic support.
+- The majority of multicultural Canadians (66%) view charities and nonprofits positively.
+Nearly 80% having donated to charitable causes in the past year, making an average contribution of $795 each

 - There is broad support (74%) for teaching children about philanthropy, with multicultural Canadians seeing value in instilling the importance of giving in the next generation.